25+ AWESOME REASONS TO VISIT

 It is renowned for being super-clean, quite strict and very orderly.
 Furthermore, it has become an inspiration for developing countries, to see what can be achieved in a relatively short period of time.
 It is now one of the top 3 most advanced countries in Asia.
 If that isn’t enough to entice you to travel there, here are more than 25 other awesome reasons why you should put Singapore on your destination bucket list right now.

-1. Singapore was previously known as Singapura, a small fishing village on little more than swampy land, until Sir Raffles set up a trading port here and it became a British colony in 1819.
+2. It started out as a small fishing village on little more than swampy land, until Sir Raffles set up a trading port here and it became a British colony in 1819.

 3. There are more than sixty islands, most of which are uninhabited.